 - The number of members in a private company must not exceed 50; there is no such limit for a Public Limited Liability Company.

-- A private company unless authorized by law cannot invite the public to subscribe to its shares while a Public Company listed on the floor of the Nigerian Stock Exchange, is subject to compliance with the provisions of Investment and Securities Act and can offer its shares to the general public.
+- A private company unless authorized by law cannot invite the public to subscribe to its shares while a Public Company listed on the floor of the Nigerian Stock Exchange, is subject to compliance with the provisions of the Investment and Securities Act and can offer its shares to the general public.

 - The newly authorized share capital for a Private Company limited by shares is N100, 000 (One Hundred Thousand Naira), while that of a public company is N2, 000,000 (Two Million Naira).